United Kingdom

 It is recommended that all patients first are assessed for their oral status and the actual procedures then should be documented for each patient.
 We offer an assessment chart and protocol in our evidence section to provide you with a guide but these should be adjusted for the individual hospital requirements.

-Recommended brushing technique
+Recommended brushing technique - the bass brushing technique

 The modified Bass brushing technique has been proven to be the most effective in removing plaque.
 A soft brush is placed at the gum line at a 45 degree angle.
 The brush is "wiggled" 3-5 times, then moved toward the end of the tooth.
-All of this may be done without pressure.
+All of this maybe done without pressure.
 Click on the video to view this technique.